its-dharani/Python-Practice/README.md

 This repository is a personal learning space where I upload **small Python programs** to recall, revise, and strengthen my understanding of **core Python concepts**.

-Each file represents a concept I’ve practiced intentionally — focusing on clarity, logic, and consistency rather than complexity.

 ---
 ## Daily Practice